-We now compare the retirement-adjusted schedule in column 2 to the allowances implied by our empirical results.
+We now compare the retirement-adjusted schedule in column (2) to the allowances implied by our empirical results.
 As discussed above, the allowance in a given period equals the PC's loss of value in real terms, which we calculate as the product of the PC's value at the beginning of a period and the real percentage decline in value that it experiences over the period.
-Both terms in this product were shown in tables 7a and 7b; we use the figures in table 7a, which reflect the baseline (unconstrained) regression.
-Columns 5 through 7 in that table display the first term in the product - the PC's remaining value as it ages - under different rates of general price inflation.
-For the purpose of this exercise, we measure the PC's value at ages 6 months, 18 months, 30 months, and so forth to be consistent with the half-year convention in the tax code.
-The second term in the product, the real percentage decline in a PC's value during a given period $[\delta^k - (\pi^k - \pi)]$ , is calculated from column 5 of table 7a.
-Moving down that column gives the period-by-period values for $\delta^k$ - $(\pi^k - \pi)$ .
-For example, the real decline in value over the initial 6 months of use is 19.1 percent [1 - (80.9/100)].
-To conform with the half-year convention, we use the rate of decline between 0 and 6 months, 6 and 18 months, 18 and 30 months, and the successive 12-month intervals.
+Both terms in this product were shown in Tables 7 and 8.
+We use the figures in Table 7, which reflect the baseline (unconstrained) regression.
+Columns (5) through (7) in that table display the first term in the product-the PC's remaining value as it agesunder different rates of general price inflation.
+For the purpose of this exercise, we measure the PC's value at ages six months, 18 months, 30 months, and so forth, to be consistent with the half-year convention in the tax code.
+The second term in the product, the real percentage decline in a PC's value during a given period $[\delta^k - (\pi^k - \pi)]$, is calculated from column (5) of Table 7.
+Moving down that column gives the periodby-period values for $\delta^k - (\pi^k - \pi)$.
+For example, the real decline in value over the initial six months of use is 19.1 percent [1 - (80.9/100)].
+To conform to the half-year convention, we use the rate of decline between zero and six months, six and 18 months, 18 and 30 months, and the successive 12-month intervals.

-Columns 3 through 5 of table 9 show the resulting schedule for depreciation allowances under different rates of aggregate inflation.
-Focus first on column 3, the schedule of allowances when the aggregate inflation rate is zero.
-This schedule is remarkably similar to the deductions allowed under current law after adjusting for early retirements, column 2.
+Columns (3) through (5) of Table 10 show the resulting schedule for depreciation allowances under different rates of aggregate inflation.
+Focus first on column (3), the schedule of allowances when the aggregate inflation rate is zero.
+This schedule is remarkably similar to the deductions allowed under current law after adjusting for early retirements, column (2).
 The first-year deductions under both schedules are close to 20 percent of the PC's initial value, and the second-year deductions are both a shade less than 35 percent.
-When we allow for general price inflation (columns 4 and 5), the deductions become slightly larger than in column 3 because the nominal value of the PC - its tax basis for our calculations - declines less rapidly in the higher inflation environment.
+When we allow for general price inflation [columns (4) and (5)], the deductions become slightly larger than in column (3) because the nominal value of the PC-its tax basis for our calculations-declines less rapidly in the higher inflation environment.

 The bottom part of the table compares the present value of the deductions under the various schedules.
-To calculate these present values, we discount the annual deductions with a nominal after-tax interest rate of 3-1⁄2 percent in the case of no inflation, 4-1⁄2 percent when inflation is 1 percent, and 7-1⁄2 percent when inflation is 4 percent.
-With no inflation, the present value of the current-law deductions (adjusted for retirements) is \$93.0 per \$100 of initial asset value, virtually identical to the \$92.9 figure for deductions that cover the PC's full loss of value.
-However, the gap widens considerably when we introduce inflation.
-At 4 percent inflation, the present value of current-law deductions (again adjusted for retirements) is \$86.1, a fair amount less than the \$92.3 figure in column (5), as the higher inflation erodes the present value of the unindexed deductions under current law.
-Thus, the current-law deductions do an excellent job of approximating the full loss of value for personal computers under zero or very low inflation,
+To calculate these present values, we discount the annual deductions with a nominal after-tax interest rate of 31⁄2 percent in the case of no inflation, 41⁄2 percent when inflation is 1 percent, and 71⁄2 percent when inflation is 4 percent.23 With no inflation, the present value of the current-law deductions (adjusted for retirements) is \$93.0 per \$100 of initial asset value, almost identical to the \$92.9 figure for deductions that cover the PC's full loss of value.
+The gap widens considerably, however, when we introduce inflation.
+At 4 percent inflation, the present value of current-law deductions (again adjusted for retirements) is \$86.1, a fair amount less than the \$92.3 figure in column (5) because the higher inflation erodes the present value of the unindexed deductions under current law.24 Thus, the current-law deductions do an excellent job of approximating the full loss of value for personal computers under zero or very low inflation, but the lack of